Conmaicne Dúin Móir

-The Conmhaícne Dúna Móir, or Cenéoil Dubáin (Conmaicne of Dubain race), were an early people of Ireland.
+The Conmaicne Dúin Móir/Conmaicne Dúna Móir, also known as Cenél Dubáin or Conmaicne Cenéoil Dubáin, were an early people of Ireland.
 Their tuath comprised at least the barony of Dunmore, in County Galway.

 Origin

 The Conmhaicne or Conmaicne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
 They settled in Connacht and Longford, giving their name to several Conmaicne territories.
 Other branches of Conmaicne were located in County Galway, Roscommon, Mayo, and Leitrim.